William R. Roberts: Fenian

 In February 1865, with the Civil war now finished, thousands of Fenians assembled for a convention in Cincinnati, Ohio.
 There Roberts' faction revised the Fenian Constitution by adding a preamble modelled on the Declaration of Independence as well as introducing of a number of checks and balances which effectively stripped O’Mahony of most of his power.
 The most notable of these changes were the introduction of a "senate" to advise the President of the Brotherhood, with most senators being made up of Roberts' supporters.

 In October 1865 the Fenian Brotherhood held another convention in Philadelphia.
 In the days beforehand, Roberts lead a delegation of Fenians to a meeting with William Seward, the US secretary of state, and President Andrew Johnson.
 When Roberts' group pointedly asked what the Johnson Administration's response to a Fenian invasion of Canada would be, their reply was sufficiently vague enough for the Fenian delegation to believe they could launch the plan without significant resistance.
+A Fenian representative, B. Doran Killian, had separately met with Johnson the previous month and received similar indications that the American government would recognise a Fenian foothold in Canada as the "accomplished" Irish Republic in exile.
 Roberts arrived at the Philadelphia convention and relayed his account to the assembly.
 With the assembled Fenians enthralled by the report that the American government would not stand in their way should they raid Canada, Roberts and his faction would make a heave against O'Mahony.
 But before they did, O'Mahoney attempted to make a stand, proposing a motion supported by his mentor and the head of the IRB James Stephens; O'Mahoney proposed that longstanding US Army veteran Thomas William Sweeny be named "Secretary of War".
 Unbeknownst to either O'Mahoney or Stephens though, was that Sweeny was also a supporter of the plan to invade Canada.
 Sweeny was elected to the position, but regardless, the senate faction pushed for another change in the Fenian Brotherhood's constitution, which would replace the office of President (which O'Mahony held) entirely with the senate, which would be headed by Roberts.
 Before a rancorous convention, Roberts' "Senate" faction succeeded and O'Mahony was deposed.

+That December, the Fenian senate formally impeached and deposed O'Mahony on charges including violation of his oath of office and mismanagement of the Brotherhood's funds.
+Roberts was among the senators who signed the judgment removing O'Mahony, and was thereafter named his successor as president of the Fenian Brotherhood, subsequently revoking the summons O'Mahony had issued for a rival Fenian congress of his own.
+O'Mahony's supporters responded by convening the Hamilton Rowan Circle in New York, which formally expelled Roberts, together with Patrick O'Rourke and Patrick Keenan, as enemies of the Brotherhood's welfare.